 The occasional shopper (1–2 packages a year)

 Subscription and annual-membership forwarders are bad value for this case.
-Stackry or Selectido both make sense — Stackry if you want the absolute lowest per-shipment cost and do not need a hand-check, Selectido if you want hand-checks and photos included.
-Skip MyUS (monthly subscription you would not amortize) and Aramex Shop & Ship (the $45–$65 annual fee burns money for 1–2 packages a year).
+Stackry or Selectido both make sense — Stackry if you want the absolute lowest per-shipment cost and don't need a hand-check, Selectido if you want hand-checks and photos included.
+Skip MyUS (monthly subscription you wouldn't amortize) and Aramex Shop & Ship (the $45–$65 annual fee burns money for 1–2 packages a year).

-The frequent online shopper (5+ packages a month, all from major US online retailers)
+The frequent online shopper (5+ packages a month)

-You are MyUS Premium's target customer.
+You're MyUS Premium's target customer.
 The monthly subscription pays for itself in volume, and MyUS's carrier discounts at high tonnage are real.
 Selectido becomes competitive if you also want hand-checks or in-store access; otherwise MyUS wins on raw cost-per-package.
-If you are based in the Middle East and forward weekly, Aramex Shop & Ship Premium is worth pricing out — the in-region last-mile and the package-zone pricing can outperform US-centric forwarders on bundled lightweight shipments.
+If you're based in the Middle East and forward weekly, Aramex Shop & Ship Premium is worth pricing out — the in-region last-mile and the package-zone pricing can outperform US-centric forwarders on bundled lightweight shipments.

-The Middle East shopper (UAE, Saudi Arabia, Lebanon, Egypt, Jordan, Bahrain)
+The Middle East shopper (UAE, KSA, Lebanon, Egypt, Jordan, Bahrain)

 The business buyer / bulk reseller